TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 DOGE follows the same hedged martingale pattern as SOL:
 - Enter at maximum intensity at a single DOGE base price
 - Long + Short hedge, EA trims longs via TRIM zone
-- Same PROTECT/circuit breaker/hard floor safeguards
+- Same PROTECT/hard floor safeguards with dynamic lot sizing
 - TRIM/PROTECT settings calibrated for DOGE spread behavior (may differ from SOL)

 **Key difference:** By the time DOGE is opened, the account has substantial equity from SOL shorts.
 This means: